-When it comes to wedding receptions, we know that not everyone wants to dance.
+When it comes to wedding games, it can be hard to find games that are… not lame.
+Because we know that at receptions, not everyone wants to dance.
 Or hell, maybe you like dancing, but your reception location just doesn’t have space.
 Because we’re all so trained to think of wedding receptions as following a very specific format—meal, first dance, boogie, cake cutting, crazy dance party—it can be confusing to envision what a reception can look like without dancing.
 And almost inevitably, you start to worry if a wedding without dancing will even be fun.

 TL;DR: Of course a wedding without dancing will be fun!